top of page

 1. Spicy Soups and Stews

-Nothing warms you like a bowl of soup.
+Nothing warms you like a bowl of spicy soup.
 Try adding fresh or dried chillies to your favorite recipes.
 For example, in a classic chicken soup or a hearty vegetable stew, adding just one or two chillies can turn a comforting meal into a spicy delight.

 2. Grilled Meats and Vegetables